enkidevs/curriculum/sql/ddl/alter/add-column.md

 ADD column_name datatype;
 ```

-You must always specify the column name and its data type, with some other option arguments being available.You can add a `CHECK` constraint, a `DEFAULT` value, a `NOT NULL` clause, or even set the column as a `PRIMARY KEY` (that is, if there isn't a `PRIMARY KEY` already defined).
+You must always specify the column name and its data type, with some other optional arguments being available.
+For example, you can add a `CHECK` constraint, a `DEFAULT` value, a `NOT NULL` clause, or even set the column as a `PRIMARY KEY` (that is, if there isn't a `PRIMARY KEY` already defined).

-Here's how you would add a new column that only takes `INTEGERS` that are not null with a default value of 1:
+Here's how you would add a new column that only takes `INTEGERS` with a default value of 1, and makes them required (commonly known as not being `NULL`):

 ```sql
 ALTER TABLE pets